 The Rich Diversity of the Harrison Hot Springs Naturehood

-The Harrison River is the first river in Canada to recieve the designation of Salmon Stronghold as the only area in BC to host all five species of salmon and steelhead trout.
+A vacation in Harrison Hot Springs gives you access and a getaway to some of the best of supernatural BC.
+The Harrison River is the first river in Canada to receive the designation of Salmon Stronghold as the only area in BC to host all five species of salmon and steelhead trout.
 One of the key tributaries draining into the Harrison River is Weaver Creek which also boasts an incredible hatchery open to the public only during salmon spawning in October.

 This incredible biodiversity provides the perfect environment for a host of species that rely on the salmon as a food source.
 In addition to the thousands of bald eagles that descend on Harrison Mills every fall, seals, seagulls, bears and sturgeon all rely on the spawning salmon.

-To get a chance to see some of the beauty surrounding Harrison Hot Springs check out one of our great hikes or paddle yourself down the Harrison River.
+To get a chance to see some of the beauty of Harrison Lake or other natural wonders surrounding Harrison Hot Springs check out one of our great hikes or paddle yourself down the Harrison River.
 Looking for an easier way to see the sights then climb aboard one of our boat tour companies: